 Closed Sales 96 98 -2

-Coral Gables real estate led the area in transaction volume with 96 single-family home closings and another 58 currently under contract.
-The median $/SF held essentially flat at $925 (vs. $923), the most reliable indicator that Coral Gables home values are holding firm.
-The headline median sold price came in at $2.0M, down from $2.12M, but that shift reflects a different mix of homes trading, not depreciation.
+Coral Gables led the area in transaction volume with 96 single-family closings and another 58 currently under contract.
+The median $/SF held essentially flat at $925 (vs. $923), which is the cleanest signal that Coral Gables home values are holding firm.
+The headline median sold price came in at $2.0M, down from $2.12M, but that reflects a different mix of homes trading, not a real decline in value.
 Homes moved in a median 48 days, unchanged from Q1 2025.
-With 208 active listings and steady buyer engagement, Coral Gables continues to offer the deepest inventory pool in the area for buyers looking at single-family homes between $1M and $5M.
+With 208 active listings and steady buyer engagement, Coral Gables remains the deepest inventory pool in the area for buyers looking at single-family homes between $1M and $5M.

 Explore the full Coral Gables guide